 The American Carrara Marble Company was formed in 1912, between 1911 and 1913 the company laid out the town site.

-Finally in April 1914, the first slabs of marble were shipped from the quarry.
+On April 1914, the first slabs of marble were shipped from the quarry.
 After the LV&T Railroad quit running in 1917, they built a spur from the Tonopah and Tidewater Railroad, owned by the Pacific Coast Borax to accommodate shipping from the Carrara Pacific.
-The town grew to 100 residents, with a newspaper and post office.
+The town soon grew to 100 residents, with a newspaper and post office.

 No one knows what happened to Bob.

-I attempted to take the 3 mile heavily rutted dirt road seen here leading into the hills where the quarry was located.
+I attempted to take the 3-mile heavily rutted dirt road seen here leading into the hills where the quarry was located.
 I drove about 2 miles with my non-4WD vehicle [which was already pushing it] and decided I better turn around before something happens.
 No quarry for me:(

 Sometimes referred to as the Elizalde Cement Plant ruins, the shell of this abandoned complex was officially called the Carrara Portland Cement Company Plant.

 Despite all of the time, money and effort invested, the cement plant was never put into operation.